energietransitie/needforheat-gearup-app/docs/ios.md

 # iOS development
 You should have read the [main developing guide](./developing.md) before looking into the iOS guide.

-When developing for iOS you need to have a Mac with Xcode and Ruby 3.1.0 installed.
+When developing for iOS you need to have a Mac with Xcode and Ruby 3.1.0 installed (for the simulator).
 You can find more information about the setup over at the [Expo documentation on iOS development](https://docs.expo.io/workflow/ios-simulator/).

-This guide is currently only for running iOS in an emulator or device using Expo Go.
+Please make sure the Mac you have has sudo privileges so you are able to set it up correctly.

+## Expo Go
-## Ruby
+### Ruby
 To install Cocoapods, Ruby is required.
 MacOS comes with a built-in version of Ruby that might not match the required version of this project.
 To install the correct version of Ruby, you can use `rbenv` using `homebrew`.

 If you don't have homebrew, you can learn more at [brew.sh](https://brew.sh/).